Restream/reindexer/readme.md

 `EventsStreamOptions` also allow to configure events contents: LSN, database name, timestamps, etc. Currently events do not contain related documents' JSON/CJSON.

 Note: Reindexer's core is using internal queue to collect and send events to the subscribers.
-Events objects are shared bentween events queue and replication queue.
+Events objects are shared between events queue and replication queue.
 Max size of those queues may be configured via `maxupdatessize`(standalone)/`MaxUpdatesSizeBytes`(builtinserver)/`WithMaxUpdatesSize()`(builtin) DB parameter (default size is 1 GB).
 In case of queue overflow some of the events may be dropped and `EventTypeUpdatesDrop` will be generated instead of them.

 ## Logging, debug, profiling and tracing